Great is His Faithfulness

 Dr. Jim Kaiser

-When were finishing up the translation, actually, I was looking at possibly getting out of Lutheran Bible Translators at that point because we really didn’t feel up to going back overseas.
+When we were finishing up the translation, actually, I was looking at possibly getting out of Lutheran Bible Translators at that point because we really didn’t feel up to going back overseas.
 We had felt pretty stressed out yet from our times with the war and the various things at that point.
 So I was exploring other opportunities.
 And that’s when Aramaic Bible Translation approached LBT about getting someone to work with a project that they had in the Detroit area for the Chaldean people.
-And since were there living in that area, LBT asked if we would consider working with that project and the Chaldeans are a group from Iraq.
+And since we were there living in that area, LBT asked if we would consider working with that project and the Chaldeans are a group from Iraq.
 They are a part of what would be called the Church of the East, which was the Persian church.

 11:37